mato533/electron-typed-ipc-bridge/README.md

 1. #### Create api on **`main`** script

-   1. Impliment the API of the IPC context bridge
+   1. Implement the API of the IPC context bridge

       - `invoke` : **renderer --(data)--> main --(return data)--> renderer**
         return data is the option